 Note: The four stages are adapted from Tuckman, B.W., “Development sequence in small groups,” Psychological Bulletin, 1965, 63, 384-399.

 Forming— Key word: Confusion.
 Groups at this early stage are working on two primary areas, the reason they are there (purpose) and social relationships.
+The Integral theory states that in the beginning of any meeting, people are thinking of themselves, “I”.
 Consequently, you will see some landmarks such as:

 - Concern over purpose, relevance of meeting, “How this helps?”